Boston Roller Derby

 Boston Roller Derby (BRD) is a flat-track roller derby league based in Boston, Massachusetts.
 The league was founded as Boston Derby Dames in May 2005, and is a founding member of the Women's Flat Track Derby Association (WFTDA).
 The league's all-star team, the Boston Massacre, was one of the top 25 WFTDA Division 1 teams in the world through most of the duration of the divisional ranking system introduced in early 2013, and as of December 31, 2015, the Massacre was ranked at 21.
 Boston won the WFTDA Division 2 Championship in 2017 and the North America East Continental Cup in 2018.
+Due to Covid-19 the league temporarily paused in 2020.

 Boston Roller Derby is skater-owned and -operated, sporting more than 70 full-time skaters who both skate and work as part of their duties.
 BRD plays at Aleppo Shriners Auditorium in Wilmington for all home team games and Simoni Ice Rink in Cambridge for its all-star match-ups against rival teams from around the world.

 In late October 2015, Boston Roller Derby announced its new name as part of a rebrand "to better reflect the diversity of our community."